nugent-lab/FindPOTATOs-stable/README.md

 We encourage users to make modifications to fit their particular needs.
 If you adapt this code, please cite this work.
 [How to Cite.](#how-to-cite) We welcome pull requests.

 ## Authors
 This builds upon Nicole Tan's (University of Canterbury) [Wellesley Honors Thesis](https://repository.wellesley.edu/object/ir1199).
 Further development and validation was done by [Carrie Nugent](https://crnugent.com) (Olin College).
 Valuable feedback was provided by [James "Gerbs" Bauer](https://www.astro.umd.edu/people/gerbsb.html) (University of Maryland).
-Usability improvements were contributed by [Steve Matsumoto](https://www.olin.edu/bios/steve-matsumoto) (Olin College).

 ## Setup